12 Interesting Facts About African Dwarf Frogs

 1. African Dwarf Frogs are Amphibians

 The African Dwarf Frog is an amphibian animal.
 If you don’t yet know what this means, let me clear it up: an amphibian animal is one that is born under water, and breaths using gills while young.
 When it reaches maturity, it will develop lung-breathing.

 The African Dwarf Frog is an amphibian, like most other frogs on the planet.
-Because of this, they need a water environment where they live, but also the chance to get out of the water, to breath.
+However, they are fully aquatic and they don’t get out of the water like other frogs.